natemcmaster/blog/_posts/dev/2017-11-13-dotnet-watch-and-docker.md

 The post below shows you
 how to setup your project to do this today using a nightly build of dotnet-watch.

+**Update Feb.
+28: This blog post used a nightly build of dotnet-watch.
+Starting in the 2.1.300-preview2 SDK, dotnet-watch will be bundled in the CLI.
+See <https://github.com/aspnet/Announcements/issues/290> for details.**

 ## Background

 `dotnet watch` is a command line utility that watches files and can re-run dotnet commands when files in your